dogweather/forkful/content/en/ruby/good-coding-practices/organizing-code-into-functions.md

   \ It's all about making your code clean, manageable, and less buggy.
 Modular code\u2026"
 lastmod: '2024-03-13T22:45:00.555994-06:00'
 model: gpt-4-1106-preview
-summary: "Organizing code into functions splits your script into reusable chunks.\
+summary: Organizing code into functions splits your script into reusable chunks.
-  \ It's all about making your code clean, manageable, and less buggy.
-Modular code\u2026"
 title: Organizing code into functions
 weight: 18
 ---